cyberark/secrets-provider-for-k8s/design/m1_push_to_file_design.md

   using the K8s Secrets init container with annotation-based configuration
 - [ ] There is a happy path e2e test in the Secrets Provider test cases to validate using the K8s Secrets Job with annotation-based configuration
-- [ ] There are e2e tests in supported OpenShift versions and GKE with Secrets Provider init container in “file” mode running with:
+- [ ] There are e2e tests in supported OpenShift versions and GKE with Secrets Provider init container in "file" mode running with:
     - Conjur Open Source
     - Conjur Enterprise with follower in Kubernetes
     - Conjur Enterprise with follower outside Kubernetes
 - [ ] Init container and Job flows have both been tested
 - [ ] There is documentation collateral for the TWs
 - [ ] Dap-Wiki has been updated with info on the new flows